infincia/pyairview/README.md

 [![Supported Python versions](https://pypip.in/py_versions/pyairview/badge.svg)](https://pypi.python.org/pypi/pyairview/)
 [![Development Status](https://pypip.in/status/pyairview/badge.svg)](https://pypi.python.org/pypi/pyairview/)

-This is a very simple python library for the Ubiquiti Airview2 2.4GHz spectrum analyzer's undocumented device API, allowing it to be used by 3rd party applications.
+PyAirview is a very simple Python library for the Ubiquiti Airview2 2.4GHz spectrum analyzer, which has an undocumented device API.

-These were very cheap ($29-39) and originally came with a Java app for visualizing usage of that frequency band, for Wi-Fi network planning, discovering rogue hotspots, diagnosing Bluetooth issues, etc.

-However the original Java app frequently didn't work properly, required a restart after running for more than a short period of time, and was abandoned long before they stopped selling the device.

-Ubiquiti has so far refused to provide any sort of documented API or library for the device, so this is an attempt to provide a bit of both.

-Note that this library is attempting to wrap an undocumented API on the device, so all functionality has been discovered via manual testing (though a "fuzzer" is included, it hasn't yet found any commands that weren't already known).
+PyAirview allows the Airview device to be used by 3rd party applications.

 The library works pretty well for the intended purpose :)